MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-instances/cannot-delete-vnet-subnet.md

 When you remove the container group, the network profile created by ACI during the container group creation might not be properly deleted.
 This results in something remaining within the VNet or subnet, which blocks certain delete operations.

-### Workaround 1 for cause 2: Delete the network profile of the container group from the Azure portal
+### Workaround 1: Delete the network profile of the container group from the Azure portal

 After deleting all ACI container groups, follow these steps: